rodrigocabrito/Tintolmarket/README.md

 - On a first running of the server, everything works smoothly.
 However, when the server is restarted, only one user can connect to the server before the server crashes due to a BadPaddingException.
 - Read functionality does not work.
 It raises an InvalidKeyException: Unwrapping failed uppon executing the read function.
 - The blockchain is not verified correctly by the server after restart.
-The signature os each block is invalid and therefore, we decided to comment the code snippet that evaluates the server signature on each block.
+The signature of each block is invalid and therefore, we decided to comment the code snippet that evaluates the server signature on each block.

 ## Other explanations